-- School reversible rain coat and/or outdoor fleece with badge - Navy polo shirt with badge - Navy round neck sweater with badge - Black school trousers or black school skirt which should be of a traditional school skirt design and must not be too tight or too short (round about knee length is acceptable) - Black, plain, sensible shoes (no logos, patterns or colour).
-Trainers are not permitted Shoes with Velcro straps are fine - Grey, Black or White socks or black plain tights (not patterned). - Bookbags are mandatory for Key Stage 2 only
+- School reversible raincoat and / or outdoor fleece with badge - Navy polo shirt with badge - Navy round neck sweater with badge - Black tailored school trousers or black school skirt which should be of a traditional school skirt design and must not be too tight or too short (round about knee length is acceptable; tube skirts are not allowed) - Black tailored school shorts (summer term) - Black, plain, polishable shoes (no logos, patterns or colour; trainers are not permitted - Grey or black socks or black plain tights (not patterned). - Bookbags / backpacks are mandatory for Key Stage 2 only

-All students PE/sports wear
+All students' PE / sports wear

-- Royal blue sweatshirt with badge

-- Royal blue polo shirt with badge

-- Plain navy or black shorts or black tracksuit bottoms

-- Sport socks

-- Training shoes (no boots, plimsolls or black soled will be permitted) - These items are available from the uniform supplier, as they carry the school badge, alternatives may not be worn.
+- Royal blue sweatshirt with badge - Royal blue polo shirt with badge - Plain navy or black shorts or black tracksuit bottoms - Training shoes (no boots, plimsolls or black soled will be permitted) - These items are available from our uniform supplier, as they carry the school badge, alternatives may not be worn.